Although they look like bumblebees, the carpenter bee is an insect that can do great damage to your home.

 7- Vinyl Siding

-This simple, relatively inexpensive method not only provides a strong barrier to stop carpenter bees, you do not have to paint your home every few years when you use the right siding.
+This simple, relatively inexpensive method not only provides a strong barrier to stop carpenter bees, but you also do not have to paint your home every few years when you use the right siding.

 Vinyl is a relatively cheap material that is quite strong and resistant to carpenter bees.